tobek/laminae/24-cnd.md

 **Jindl, of broken chairs**, a ludicrous gangly figure constantly humming to himself, around whom the ground is the only reliable seat.

-**Goramor, of malfunctioning mechanical weapons**, an unimaginably ancient gnome with intuitive comprehension of the most alien of devices.
+**Goramor, of malfunctioning mechanical weapons**, an unimaginably ancient dwarf with intuitive comprehension of the most alien of devices.

 **Ahamara, of cooked eggs**, an enormous and blind matronly woman, said to hold simultaneously in her awareness each egg being cooked in that instant across the entire multiverse.

-**Tist, of benevolent surprises gone awry**, an attentive, placid feline in front of whom this visitor immediately made a fool of herself.
+**Tist, of benevolent surprises gone awry**, an attentive, placid feline being in front of whom this visitor immediately made a fool of herself.

 **Blidibil, of mixed paint**, who claims total colorblindness and additionally has an unusual effect on the digestion of nearby mortals.